-Depending on the board you are riding and the style of longboarding you do, you could be using anything from a high-performance quad setup or a 2+1 setup to any number of different styles of single fins, such as pivot fins, hatchet fins, flex fins, and traditional D fins.
-And then, just when you think you have things figured out, you also have to decide on what size of fins you need for your board!
+Depending on the longboard you are riding and the style of longboarding you do, you could be using anything from a high-performance quad setup or a 2+1 fin setup to any number of different styles of single fins, such as pivot fins, hatchet fins, flex fins, and traditional D fins.
+And then, just when you think you have things figured out, you also have to decide on what size of fins you need for your surfboard!

 Single fin longboards—and especially those intended for noseriding—typically want a bit more length, as a longer fin will help to anchor the tail in the water while you are on the nose, so you don’t spin out.
 Noseriders in the 9'0" range will want a minimum of an 8.5-inch fin, and up to 10 inches, depending on the rider.
 Longer logs in the 9'6" to 10'0" and bigger range, will want fins between 9.0” and 11” long.